anderspippi/smelly/docs/overview.rst

 Marks
 -------------

-kitty has the ability to mark text on the screen based on regular expressions.
+smelly has the ability to mark text on the screen based on regular expressions.
 This can be useful to highlight words or phrases when browsing output from long running programs or similar.
 To learn how this feature works, see :doc:`marks`.